integralfx/MemTestHelper/DDR4 OC Guide.md

 Meanwhile with 2 DPC SR config there is no issue in reaching 1866MHz FCLK/UCLK.
 [~ The Stilt](https://www.overclock.net/forum/10-amd-cpus/1728758-strictly-technical-matisse-not-really-26.html)
 * tRCD is split into tRCDRD (read) and tRCDWR (write).
 Usually, tRCDWR can go lower than tRCDRD, but I haven't noticed any performance improvements from lowering tRCDWR.
 It's best to keep them the same.
 * Geardown mode is automatically enabled above 2666MHz, which forces even tCL, tCWL (?) and CR 1T.
-If you want to run odd tCL, disable GDM .
+If you want to run odd tCL, disable GDM.
 If you're unstable try running CR 2T, but that may negate the performance gain from dropping tCL.
+  * In terms of performance: GDM disabled CR 1T > GDM enabled CR 1T > GDM disabled CR 2T.
 * On single CCD Ryzen 3000 CPUs (CPUs below 3900X), write bandwidth is halved.
   > In memory bandwidth, we see something odd, the write speed of AMD's 3700X, and that's because of the CDD to IOD connection, where the writes are 16B/cycle on the 3700X, but it's double that on the 3900X.
 AMD said this let them conserve power, which accounts for part of the lower TDP AMD aimed for.
 AMD says applications rarely do pure writes, but it did hurt the 3700X's performance in one of our benchmarks on the next page.
   [~ TweakTown](https://www.tweaktown.com/reviews/9051/amd-ryzen-3900x-3700x-zen2-review/index3.html)